 Oku Bahal is situated a few steps past Mahabouddha and is one of the best known Buddhist places of worship in Patan.
 The stone-paved courtyard is enclosed by a two-story building with gilded roofs.
 The wood-carvings on the roof struts are especially attractive.
 The place is peppered with sacred images and other small shrines.

-Walkabout Besides these much frequented tourist attractions, there are other ancient parts of Patan worth sight-seeing.
-Nakabahi, Nyakha Chuka, Nagbaha, Swotha Square, Tumbaha, Walkhu Tole, Chyasa, Kapinche, Chapat, Subaha, Bhinchhebaha, Dupat and Nugah make up a nice half-day walk around the squares, temples and monuments of inner Patan.
+Walkabout Besides these much-frequented tourist attractions, there are other ancient parts of Patan worth sight-seeing.
+Nakadashi, Nyakha Chuka, Nagbaha, Swetha Square, Tumbaha, Walkhu Tole, Chiesa, Kapinche, Chapat, Subaha, Bhinchhebaha, Dupat, and Nugah make up a nice half-day walk around the squares, temples, and monuments of inner Patan.

 Durbar Square.
 As you walk in, you cannot but be overcome by a feeling of inner harmony.
 Such is the art and architecture and the special layout here.
 The Palace of 55 Windows built during the period of King Bhupatindra Malla in 1754, situated to the left as you enter through the city gate, inspires admiration.
 The National Art Gallery is also housed inside.
-The palace entrance, the Golden Gate known as Sunko Dhoka in Nepali is a masterpiece in repousse art.
-In front of the palace building is a medley of temples of various designs.
-Amongst the three Durbar Squares in the Valley, the Durbar Square in Bhaktapur is the best preserved one.
+The palace entrance, the Golden Gate is known as Sunko Dhoka in Nepali is a masterpiece in repousse art.
+In front of the palace, the building is a medley of temples of various designs.
+Amongst the three Durbar Squares in the Valley, the Durbar Square in Bhaktapur is the best-preserved one.

 Taumadhi Square lies to the east of Durbar Square reached by a narrow brick-paved lane.
 The towering five-roofed Nyatapol temple presides over the square.
 The monument gracefully soars into the sky atop a five-story plinth.
 The stairway leading up to the temple is flanked by stone figures of deities and mythical beasts, each 10 times more powerful than the one immediately below.